wowowoxuan/667proj/README.md

 For Milestone 2:

-Learning the Monte Carlo tree search from: https://github.com/Alfo5123/Connect4
+Learning the Monte Carlo tree search from: https://github.com/Alfo5123/Connect4, and using the structure of their code, but changed a lot, because of the different structure of the game designed and game rule.

 Play the game: